 Most animals sleep depending on how much they eat.
 Animals that eat food with less caloric density will likely sleep less than other animals.
 This is why herbivores often need to be awake for longer periods of time since they need to be sure to get enough food to supply them with energy.
 Animals that graze, like giraffes and elephants, may only sleep 30 minutes to a few hours per day.

-RELATED: Sleeping, Eating and Playing: How To Keep Your Pet Healthy
+RELATED: How To Keep Your Pet Healthy

 Which Animals Sleep the Most Per Day?

-You might think that the sloth sleeps the most out of every animal.
+People might think that the sloth sleeps the most out of every animal.
 But just because they’re slow doesn’t mean they sleep more than other species.
 While sloths do get around 14 hours of sleep on average each day, this is about the same amount of sleep that the average dog gets.

 Here are the animals that sleep the longest per day: